Why is filing bankruptcy so much work?

 Bankruptcy not hard

 But at the end of the day, and after BAPCPA, bankruptcy relief is still broadly available.
 It just takes a slog to get it done.
+The time you invest in filing yields huge returns.

 And in my office, we help with the work required to wipe out debts.